AdobeDocs/experience-platform.en/help/hygiene/api/workorder.md

 ---
 # Work order endpoint

+The `/workorder` endpoint in the Data Hygiene API allows you to programmatically manage consumer delete requests in Adobe Experience Platform.

 >[!IMPORTANT]
 >
->Data hygiene capabilities in Adobe Experience Platform are currently only available for organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield**.
+>Consumer delete requests are only available for organizations that have purchased **Adobe Healthcare Shield**.

-The `/workorder` endpoint in the Data Hygiene API allows you to programmatically manage consumer delete requests in Adobe Experience Platform.

 ## Getting started